ZNielsen/PodRacer/README.md

 wget https://github.com/znielsen/PodRacer/releases/newest
 ```

 Alternatively, you can clone and build.
-You will need the rust nightly build for rocket
+You will need the rust nightly build for rocket.
 ```
 rustup override set nightly && cargo build --release
 ```
+It's going to take a very long time to build.
+That's Rust.

 Then start the server
 ```